SS Albert Ballin

-SS Albert Ballin was an ocean liner of the Hamburg-America Line launched in 1923 and named after Albert Ballin, the visionary director of the Hamburg-America line, who had committed suicide several years earlier.
+SS Albert Ballin was an ocean liner of the Hamburg-America Line launched in 1923 and named after Albert Ballin, the former director of the line who died in 1918.
 In 1935, the ship was renamed Hansa on orders from the German government.
-Towards the end of World War II, she was employed to evacuate civilians during Operation Hannibal, and sank after hitting a mine.
+Towards the end of World War II, she was employed to evacuate civilians during Operation Hannibal and sank after hitting a mine.
 She was later raised and refitted by the Soviet Union and was finally scrapped in 1982.

 History

 Passenger manifest for the SS Albert Ballin, September 27, 1923.

 1923 Commemorative Porcelain Medal for the Maiden Voyage of the SS Albert Ballin from Hamburg to New York via Southampton.